Since most Catholic schools don’t receive public funding, fundraising is an ongoing effort for staff and students.

 There are plenty of ways to raise funds for schools and while fundraising for Catholic schools has its challenges, there are unique ways to secure donors and cover costs.
 If you’d want to start a PTA/PTO in your school and create a way to help your students, here’s a blog that can be useful.

-Here at Donorbox, we’re helping over 30,000 organizations to raise funds, including faith-based schools.
+At Donorbox, we’re helping over 50,000 organizations in 96 countries to raise funds, including faith-based schools.
 Our donation platform makes it easy to attract more donors and streamline your fundraising activities.
+Learn about our features and sign up to start fundraising today!